Mexican flavors and ingredients combine for a hearty yet healthy chili that can be made in your pressure cooker or slow cooker.

-It was no-brainer for me when it came to my first IP recipe.
+It was no-brainer for me when it came to my first PC recipe.
 I love chili; mainly because it’s pretty hard to mess up.
 I’ve been thinking about this chili recipe for some time now.
 I’m slowly working on ‘chili’s from around the world (remember my Indian Chili) since I love chili so much so and a Mexican version has been at the top of my list.
 Both the carne asada and chorizo need to be browned first.
-This is a recommended step for both the IP & SC.
+This is a recommended step for both the PC & SC.

 After that, just throw everything in, stir, and let it cook.

 - ½ lb beef chorizo, uncased

 - 15 ounces enchilada sauce

 - 15 ounces corn (drained & rinsed if using canned)

 - 15 ounces black beans (drained & rinsed if using canned)